abdelachbani/Rythm-Visualizer/README.md

 ## Browser permissions and audio notes
 - User gesture: Most browsers require a user interaction before audio can start.
 Clicking Play or choosing a file satisfies this.
 - Supported formats: MP3/M4A/OGG support varies by browser.
 MP3 is widely supported.
-- Large files: Decoding very large audio files may take a moment.
+- Large files: Decoding huge audio files may take a moment.

 ## Performance